Agenda

 Build your capacity to engage donors across multiple generations, focusing particularly on the unique approaches needed to connect with younger donors.
 From building student philanthropy at the high school level to creatively engaging young professionals and families, you’ll gain valuable insights that will help you effectively connect with multiple generations throughout your development process.

-Discover how a powerful collaboration between Learn to Earn Dayton and The Dayton Foundation has been a driving force for positive change in education.
+Discover how a powerful collaboration among local and national funders launched Learn to Earn Dayton, a supporting organization of The Dayton Foundation, which has been a driving force for positive change in education.
 Learn how aligned vision, trust-based collaboration and shared leadership fueled this success, and walk away with actionable insights on how funders can co-create high-impact initiatives that go beyond grants to drive systemic change in education at the local, state and national levels.

 This session will highlight how the Siemer Institute is investing in the potential of children through housing stability while developing trust-based partnerships, improved equity in grantmaking and streamlined grant reporting processes.
 Learn how adopting similar strategies can help your organization accelerate generational impact, foster more authentic relationships with nonprofits and lead more equitable, results-driven funding efforts.